sacert/Colors-of-Film/README.md

 # Colors Of Film

-Parses the average colors of each frame from a film and builds an image from the colors
+Parses the average colors per frame of a movie and compress it into an email

 #### How to use:
 `python colorsOfFilm.python [file path] [width] [height]`